Klaixiya/EasyCode/README.md

 ## Classic Kalman Filter

+Now the KalmanFilter.jl just include the Classic Kalman Filter, so it is limited.

 All symbols are the same of   [wikipedia](https://en.wikipedia.org/wiki/Kalman_filter), so it is easy to contrast wiki when scanning the code.